refresh-bio/agc/README.md

 ```
 The AGC file is read in Python test script (`py_agc_api/py_agc_test.py`) and can be used in the example using C/C++ library (`src/examples`).

-For more options see Usage section.
+For more options, see the Usage section.

 ## Large datasets
 Archives of 94 haplotype human assemblies <a href="https://github.com/human-pangenomics/HPP_Year1_Data_Freeze_v1.0">released by HPRC</a> in 2021 as well as 619,750 complete SARC-Cov-2 genomes <a href="https://www.ncbi.nlm.nih.gov/datasets/coronavirus/genomes/">published by NCBI</a> can be downloaded from <a href="https://zenodo.org/record/5826274">Zenodo</a>.